 Long Beach Written and Oral Histories

 Long Beach histories such as those written by Walter Case (1927, 1935, 1942 and 1948 editions); Fortune’s Harbor by Larry Meyer and Pat Kalayjian, 1983; The Golden Shore by Richard DeAtley, 1988; and The City and its People by Bill Hillburg, 2000.

-City Manager Files spanning the years from 1922 until 1952 illustrate the municipal government’s involvement in developments during those years including some of the most important events to impact Long Beach: the 1933 earthquake, discovery of oil and World War II.
+City Manager Files spanning the years from 1923 until 1953 illustrate the municipal government’s involvement in developments during those years including some of the most important events to impact Long Beach: the 1933 earthquake, the discovery of oil, and World War II.

 Cultural Resource Surveys of some of Long Beach’s first established historic districts.

 Polk City Directories 1899 to 1969 similar to telephone books with listings by address, alphabetical listings, and business categories.